 As no power reading is possible by default on GPUs of the Fermi family and newer, the power limiter cannot be used.
 This came to me as a surprise as NVIDIA started advertising the power limitation on Fermi.
-This suggests that they may have implemented another way to read and lower the power consumption of their GPUs.
-I unfortunately do not have access to a card with such feature but the independent and proprietary tool GPU-Z [28] proposes a way to disable this power cap, as can be seen on figure 7.
+This suggests that they may have implemented another way of reading and lowering the power consumption of their GPUs.
+I unfortunately do not have access to such a card but the independent and proprietary tool GPU-Z [30] proposes a way to disable this power cap, as can be seen on figure 11.